OpenMDAO/OpenMDAO-Framework/docs/scripting/userguide_script.rst

 Calculating Derivatives with Finite Difference
 ------------------------------------------------

-OpenMDAO's finite differencing capability can be accessed via the ``FiniteDifference`` object, which is part of a special class of ``Differentiator`` objects which can be used by a driver to provide derivatives between the parameters and the constraints and objectives of a driver.
-If a driver supports derivative calculation (like the CONMIN and NEWSUMT optimizers), then it contains a socket called *differentiator*, into which a FiniteDifference instance can be placed:
+In OpenMDAO finite differencing is accomplished by using the ``FiniteDifference`` object, which is a part of a special class of ``Differentiator`` objects that a driver uses to provide derivatives between the parameters and the constraints and objectives.
+If a driver supports derivative calculation (like the CONMIN and NEWSUMT optimizers do), then it contains a socket called *differentiator*, into which a FiniteDifference instance can be placed:

 .. testcode:: NEWSUMT_fd